MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Conclusion

 \section{Conclusion}

-In this paper, we present a novel meta-learning based conditional diffusion for few-shot learning, called MetaDiff.
-In particular, we find that the diffusion model actually is a generalization of gradient descent, a gradient descent algorithm with momentum updates and uncertainty estimation, and then design a task-conditional UNet from the perspective of gradient estimation to estimation the nosie for denoising target weight in our MetaDiff.
-Experimental results verify the effectiveness of our MetaDiff method.
+In this paper, we present a novel meta-learning with conditional diffusion for few-shot learning, called MetaDiff.
+In particular, we find that the diffusion model actually is a generalized version of gradient descent, a learnable gradient descent algorithm with weight momentum updates and uncertainty estimation, and then design a task-conditional UNet from the perspective of gradient estimation to predict the denoising nosie for target weights.
+Experimental results on two public data sets verify the effectiveness of our MetaDiff.